Organize Census Forms To Know Where You Are In Census Research

 • State/province, county, township or range you are going to look for

 • Microfilm reel number, enumeration district(s) you will look in.
-You may have several listings for this since names of enumeration districts or their numbers changed from census to census as population grew.
+You may have several listings for this since names of enumeration districts or their numbers changed from census to census as populations grew.

 • If it is an indexed database, the name(s) under which you will check in the index